 In the north-east of China, in a region known as Manchuria, lies one of the country's largest provinces, Hei Long Jiang.

-In the north-east of China, in a region known as Manchuria, lies one of the country's largest provinces, Hei Long Jiang.
+Background: In the north-east of China, in a region known as Manchuria, lies one of the country's largest provinces, Hei Long Jiang.
 For the past three decades millions of Chinese from other provinces have been colonising Hei Long Jiang part of a massive drive to build up the population of what is one of the country's emptiest territories.
 The population of the province's capital, ???arbin has more than doubled since 1949.

 SYNOPSIS: This is the Song Hua river, which lies close to Harbin.
 For seven months of the year the river is frozen with ice up to three metres thick -- evidence of the province's cold, harsh climate.
 It is one few people lived here.